Hawaii

 - Beach: Malakawena Beach

-This late-night adventure marks the end of our vacation on the Big Island.
-We’re really impressed with the wide range of activities and experiences that this island has to offer, and we look forward to visiting again someday!
+This late-night adventure on top of a frozen volcano marks the end of our vacation on the Big Island, which feels like perfect bookend to an incredible week.
+We’re genuinely impressed with the wide range of activities and diverse experiences that this island has to offer — from snorkeling with dolphins to walking on lava to stargazing from above the clouds.

 - Lunch: Roots Alchemy